CloutKhan/dotfiles-base/devlog.md

 > [!IMPORTANT]
 > Note that the process of linking files into `$HOME` wont touch several files, listed in the script.
 You should ideally have a `~/.gitignore` of just `*` and a `~/.gitattributes` of just `* text=auto`.

+## Images in the readme
+Images are stored in the wiki and sourced in the html of the readme. `git clone git@github.com:Skenvy/dotfiles.wiki.git`, then you can find the images in `(dotfiles.wiki)/.meta/banners/` and access them via https://raw.githubusercontent.com/wiki/Skenvy/dotfiles/.meta/banners/